 Revenue slid at Disney's cable networks division, by 20% to $4.8 billion.
 It said ESPN weighed on its profit because of higher programming and production costs and lower ad revenue as viewers decline.

-The broadcasting arm's revenue rose 34% to $2.6 billion, while the parks division's sales rose 8% to $7.4 billion and the movie business more than doubled to $3.8 billion thanks to “Frozen II” and “Star Wars: The Rise of Skywalker" in theaters.
+The broadcasting arm's revenue rose 34% to $2.6 billion, while the parks division's sales rose 8% to $7.4 billion and the movie business more than doubled to $3.8 billion thanks to “Frozen II” and the new “Star Wars" movie in theaters.

 The direct-to-consumer business that includes Disney Plus posted revenue of $4 billion, up from $918 million a year ago, while its operating loss widened to $693 million from $136 million.